saalfeldlab/n5-viewer/README.md

 ### Viewer state

-The changes made to the viewer state are saved automatically to `bdv-settings.xml` file in the root N5 directory:
+The changes made to the viewer state are saved automatically to `bdv-settings.xml` file in the root N5 container:
 * brightness & contrast
 * color scheme
 * display mode (fused/single, interpolation)